-The Internal audit functions is outsourced, as permitted by the relevant IRDAI regulations, to Group Internal Audit ("GIA") of QBE and M/s.
+The Internal audit functions is outsourced, as permitted by the relevant IRDAI regulations, to Group Internal Audit ("GIA") of QBE, M/s.
+Mahajan & Aibra, Chartered Accountants and M/s.
 Khandelwal Jain & Co., Chartered Accountants.
 M/s.
 B.Y & Associates, Chartered Accountants were appointed as an Internal Auditor for Investment function.
-The Internal Auditors have completed their audit of the internal operations and financial controls and the Board of Directors report that there was no high or critical risk issues in the report submitted.
+The Internal Auditors have completed their audit of the internal operations and the Board of Directors report that there was no high or critical risk issues in the report submitted.